tpwres/teczki-polskiego-wrestlingu/content/e/dfw/2017-02-14-dfw-love-hurts-wrestling-even-more.md

 template = "event_page.html"
 +++

-This was a Valentine's day showcase held in Toruń.
+This was a Valentine's day event from 2017.
+Held once again in ZSGH which previously saw wrestling during its [Open Days](@/e/dfw/2016-04-22-dfw-zsgh-open-days.md), this event is notable for being the debut of [DFW's](@/o/dfw.md) first and only female wrestler Hekate.
+Also, in his only appearance for the organization, fans saw [PpW's](@/o/ppw.md) Steven Strong.
+In the main event, #1 contender Charlie faced Chris Hunter for the DFW Championship.

 {% card() %}
 - - '[Revage](@/w/rafael-kid.md)'